argrecsys/argael/docs/README.md

 5. *Argument textarea*.
 It displays the selected argument in a user-friendly way.
 The text is shown when selecting an argument relation in the ARs table.

 ## Execution and Use
+To edit the ARGAEL source code and also, to run the executable .JAR file, you need a version greater than or equal to JDK 17.
+In the following <a href="https://www.oracle.com/java/technologies/downloads/"  target="_blank">link</a>, you can download the latest version of JDK for Windows, Linux and macOS, from Oracle's website.

-The project has an executable package in the `\jar` folder, called `Argael.jar`.
-To run the tool from the Command Prompt (CMD), execute the following commands:
+The executable file of ARGAEL is located in the folder `\exec`, called `Argael.jar`.
+Once JDK 17 is installed, you can run the Argael tool by double-clicking on the .jar file or from the Command Prompt (CMD) by executing the following commands:

 ``` console
   cd "argael\jar\"